Home / Photo Encaustic Techniques / Encaustic Photography Tutorial | Painting Photographs

 • Pan Pastels are the first thing that comes to mind.
 They are ideal for photo encaustic!

-• Foil transfer papers, India ink, charcoal,
+• Foil transfer papers, India ink, and charcoal – Add expressive details.

 8. Remove the tape and finish the edges